 FAQS

-The appearance of the cookies can be traced back to early twentieth century.
-Some claim the cookies may have originated from Texas and was originally called as ‘Texas Ranger Cookies’ or ‘The Lone Ranger Cookie’.
-The recipe for Ranger cookies is similar to cowboy cookies are filled with oats, rice Krispies, coconut, brown sugar and loads of chocolate chips.
+The appearance of the cookies can be traced back to the early twentieth century.
+Some claim the cookies may have originated from Texas and were originally called ‘Texas Ranger Cookies’ or ‘The Lone Ranger Cookie’.
+The recipe for Ranger cookies is similar to cowboy cookies are filled with oats, rice Krispies, coconut, brown sugar, and loads of chocolate chips.

-Quick oats are ground will cook quickly and don’t have the same texture.
+Quick oats that are ground will cook quickly and don’t have the same texture.
 Whereas rolled oats will stay hard and make cookies hard.
-Old-fashioned oats gives ranger cookies the best texture.
+Old-fashioned oats give ranger cookies the best texture.

-The texture of ranger cookies is unique which is from rice Krispies or rice cereal.
-You can use corn flakes cereal or a mix of both.
-Crushed chex cereal can be used too.
+The texture of Ranger cookies is unique which is from Rice Krispies or rice cereal.
+You can use cornflake cereal or a mix of both.
+Crushed Chex cereal can be used too.

 Freeze cookie dough –

-Scoop cookie dough on to a baking sheet.
+Scoop cookie dough onto a baking sheet.
 Freeze until frozen solid.
-Once frozen transfer frozen cookie dough balls to freezer safe zip lock bags and store for up to three months.
+Once frozen transfer frozen cookie dough balls to freezer-safe zip-lock bags and store them for up to three months.

-To bake frozen cookie dough, adjust baking time by 2 to 3 minutes to the recipe.
+To bake frozen cookie dough, adjust the baking time by 2 to 3 minutes to the recipe.

 Freeze baked cookies –

 Cool baked cookies completely.
-Arrange cookies in freezer container with a cookie sheet separating the cookies to prevent it from sticking to each other.
+Arrange cookies in a freezer container with a cookie sheet separating the cookies to prevent them from sticking to each other.
 Can be stored frozen for up to 3 months.

 When you want to serve, simply thaw frozen cookies at room temperature and enjoy.
 You can enjoy these cookies frozen too if you prefer that.